virtualarchitectures/UnityVisualisationPackage/README.md

 Scripts include:

-**MouseOrbitImproved** - A camera controller neabling the user to rotate around an object and zoom in and out.
+**MouseOrbitImproved** - A camera controller enabling the user to rotate around a central pivot and zoom in and out.